geohotstan/tinycorp-meetings/last-week-in-tinycorp/2026-01-19/meeting-transcript.md

 So all that we're on it.
 Spend an hour on this.

 ##### **Geohot** [[00:46:13](https://www.youtube.com/watch?v=vQY3NbmWoJw&t=2773)]
 Yeah, I mean, you have to get it.
-So the way that I got this stuff for our DNA three was I disassembled rock em trace decoder in Ghidra.
-And then I pasted that C code into chad to take.
+So the way that I got this stuff for RDNA3 was I disassembled rocprof trace decoder in Ghidra.
+And then I pasted that C code into ChatGPT.
 Then I also did a bunch of GDB stuff to dump to jump the tables.
-I dumped all the stuff out of rock practice decoder.
+I dumped all the stuff out of rocprof TraceDecoder.
 If you don't get this, like within like a day, don't spend a ton of time on it, because I can do it very quickly.
 I think it's more important that that you spend time on the on the visualization side of things, making sure that we can tie every packet back to an instruction.
 And then also things like making sure the barriers like right now, barriers just hard coded to have length 100 or whatever, making sure the barriers actually go to the end of the barriers.
 And then there's also the mystery of the wave ready packet.
 If you could figure out how to show those in a good way.
 But yeah, no, we've done that.
 We've done that.
 We've done that.
-We definitely need to add cDNA.
+We definitely need to add CDNA.
 But don't spend a ton of time on it.
 If you find yourself spending more than a day on it.
 I think I can do it really quickly.

 ##### **Geohot** [[00:47:55](https://www.youtube.com/watch?v=vQY3NbmWoJw&t=2875)]
 I'll continue working on this stuff.